NBA Weekly: Cleveland Cavaliers remain undefeated, Booker shines for the Suns

 Team of the Week

-It comes as a complete surprise that the best team in the East is not Boston, but the Cleveland Cavaliers.
-One of only two teams to finish the week unbeaten, along with the Oklahoma City Thunder in the Western Conference.
+It comes as a complete surprise that the best team in the East is not Boston but the Cleveland Cavaliers, one of only two teams to finish the week unbeaten, along with the Oklahoma City Thunder in the Western Conference.
 Not that the Cavs aren't underdogs, because after getting through one round of the playoffs and only falling to the eventual champions, you can have ambitions.

 Of course, it's only the start of the season, but with the second-highest offensive rating, this highest net rating and fifth-highest defensive rating, the numbers are all pointing in the right direction.
-But more importantly, it's the franchise's best start to a season since the 2015-2016 season - the year of the title.
-Suffice it to say, that Cleveland is already starting to look like title contenders this season.
+But more importantly, it's the franchise's best start to a season since the 2015-2016 campaign - the year of the title.
+Suffice it to say, that Cleveland are already starting to look like title contenders this season.

 Underachievers of the Week

 The Bucks, who we talked about last week, are in the worst shape of their lives.
 Not a single win last week.
-Admittedly, their performance in the 114-113 defeat by the Cavs was much better, but the fact remains that Milwaukee is at the bottom of the Eastern Conference and needs to win quickly.
+Admittedly, their performance in the 114-113 defeat by the Cavs was much better, but the fact remains that Milwaukee are at the bottom of the Eastern Conference and need to win quickly.
 The team is now 19-25 since they hired Doc Rivers as head coach.
 Meanwhile, Phoenix Suns head coach Mike Budenholzer, who Rivers replaced on the Bucks, is currently 5-1 with his new squad.

 But another team is already losing momentum.
 The Los Angeles Clippers' win in Denver had raised the prospect of a good season, even without knowing when Kawhi Leonard would return (and if he would).
 But since then, the Clippers have lost three in a row, including an embarrassing loss to the Blazers.
 There's no need to panic, but nothing exciting was on show last week.